computer-reinvention/ChainFactory/README.md

 ## Usage

-The complete `.fctr` file for generating haikus using a prompt template looks like this:
+The complete `.fctr` file for generating haikus looks like this:

 ``` yaml
 # file: haiku.fctr
 def: